frederic-perez/AmE-dictionary/data/dictionary.md

 __fallout__ _n informal_ :nine::m: Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie’s carefully cultivated image._ _The Fukushima fallout._
 __fallow ground__
 __fallow__ _adj_ :two: marked by inactivity; plowed unseeded land: _They let the land go fallow for a season._
+__false flag operation__ _n_ An act committed with the intent of disguising the actual source of responsibility and pinning blame on another party.
 __false friend__
 __falsetto__
 __falsify__ _v_ Tamper, with the purpose of deception. _Syn_ fudge, fake, misrepresent, wangle, manipulate, cook _The researcher was tempted to falsify his data in order to secure funding for his study._